Analogue Circuits and Image Sensors

 Though we do not conduct research on Greek mythology or romantic stories, Acis was the inspiration of numerous painters and sculptors over the years.
 We push this agenda by making better digital cameras to record these paitings and create more by conducting research on CMOS image sensors.

-We are currently populating our group.
-Our first batch of research assistants joined the chair in October 2018.
-In addition, we are always looking for good graduate students as well as local bachelors and masters students, who would like to work as student assistants or intern in the field of circuit design.
+Our first batch of research assistants joined the chair in October 2018 with the second batch starting in 2021.
+We are always looking for good graduate students as well as local bachelors and masters students, who would like to work as student assistants or intern in the field of circuit design.
 Write to us at firstname.lastname@example.org with your details, if you would like to work with us.